C-Madhu/Freelancing_Portal/README.md

 completed the project based on the winner selected by employer, employers accept that completion and release the payment.
 As well as employer can hire the freelancer.
 Technologies used in developing the frontend and are JavaScript, Boostrap, and PHP.
-We connect backend with MYSQL, PHP using XAMP control panel as local server.
+We connect backend with MYSQL and PHP using XAMP control panel as local server.